top of page

 Tribunals were set up to administer areas of law that were subject to change (for example, due to case law) and had the potential to be complex in content.

-Members of the Tribunal have expert knowledge and experience on the subject being heard, and therefore, the process is designed for parents to navigate.
+Members of the Tribunal have expert knowledge and experience on the subject being heard.
+Therefore, the process is designed for parents to navigate.

 What EHCP issues are appealable to the First Tier Tribunal (FTT)?